 The Group uses a vintage analysis to calculate ECLs for trade receivables and contract assets.
-The Group used the vintage analysis accounts for expected credit losses by calculating the cumulative loss rates of a given a receivable/contract asset pool.
+The Group used the vintage analysis accounts for expected credit losses by calculating the cumulative loss rates of a given receivable/contract asset pool.

 The vintage analysis is initially based on the Group's historical observed default rates.
 The Group calibrates the vintage to adjust the historical credit loss experience with forward-looking information.
-For instance, if forecast economic conditions (i.e., gross domestic product, bank lending rate) are expected to deteriorate over the next year which can lead to an increased number of defaults in the real estate sector, the historical default rates are adjusted.
+For instance, if forecast economic conditions are expected to deteriorate over the next year which can lead to an increased number of defaults in the real estate sector, the historical default rates are adjusted.
 At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analyzed.